There’s no other way to say it: We love, love, love jazz!

 Our performers all are veteran musicians with an abiding love for the compositions we perform.

-Scroll down for Carole’s, Paul’s and John’s bios.
+Scroll down for Carole’s, Andy’s and John’s bios.

 Photography by Bauwerks

 Carole Crawford was born and raised into the Big Band tradition.
 Her father, Edward Vedder, was a jazz trumpet player during the World War II years and after that performed in some of the great territory bands sponsored by the great Jimmy McPartland post-war throughout the Midwest.

 Carole‘s latest venture is Scat Cats, a group that covers all the great music of the late ‘20s and early ‘30s (sometimes overlooked by the bebop post-war combos) and, of course, the great Big Band tradition of the ‘30s and ‘40s that she loves.
 Scat Cats features Carole on vocals and the great Chicago jazz stride pianist Paul Asaro on keyboards and vocals.

 If you love the music of the late great Fats Waller and the Kansas City sound he produced in the 1920s and ‘30s, you will love this combination.
 Periodically, Carole and Paul are joined by reedman John Otto, a truly great jazz veteran musician in Chicago for over 40 years, adding his distinctive clarinet and alto sound.

 Carole produced two combo albums with The Pat Crawford Jazz Quintet (featuring her husband, Patrick Crawford), “It Might as Well Be Spring” in 2005, and the other titled “Back at the Chicken Shack,” in 2007.
 The recordings featured several wonderful guest musicians, including the late great jazz guitarist Godfrey Viegas.

 Carole recently completed work on an album featuring tunes from the Big Band era.